Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 2. Beethoven in Bonn

-Germany is also home to some of classical music's greatest composers, including Bach, Beethoven, Handel, Mendelssohn, Wagner and Strauss to name a few.
-Throughout the year great music can be heard in historic music halls, festivals and even street corners across the country.
+Germany is also home to some of classical music's greatest composers, including Bach, Beethoven, Handel, Mendelssohn, Wagner, and Strauss to name a few.
+Throughout the year great music can be heard in historic music halls, festivals, and even street corners across the country.
 A certain highlight for classical music lovers is the annual “Beethoven Festival” held in September in the great composer's hometown of Bonn, which also served as the capital of the old West Germany during the Cold War.

 3. Culture & History in Berlin

-Berlin is a place of great history, but as the capital of a united Germany, it is also a city of constant reinvention and innovation in fields like fashion, music, art and design.
-Beer lovers will certainly look to attend the “Berlin International Beer Festival” in early August while history aficionados can explore key landmarks in German and European history like Checkpoint Charlie, the Berlin Wall, Holocaust Memorial, Bundestag and the Brandenburg Gate.
+Berlin is a place of great history, but as the capital of a united Germany, it is also a city of constant reinvention and innovation in fields like fashion, music, art, and design.
+Beer lovers will certainly look to attend the “Berlin International Beer Festival” in early August while history aficionados can explore key landmarks in German and European history like Checkpoint Charlie, the Berlin Wall, the Holocaust Memorial, Bundestag, and the Brandenburg Gate.
 For a breather, take a peaceful stroll through the Tiergarten Zoo, then enjoy some of the hundreds of art galleries and museums, before relaxing with a cup of coffee and a pastry.
 In evening enjoy some of Europe's most exciting nightlife in the city's innumerable nightclubs, bars, and restaurants!

 4. Munich & Oktoberfest